Snatch and a cross fire: How the encounter in the Hyderabad gang-rape and murder case took place

 Hyderabad, Dec 06: Four accused in the horrific rape and murder case of the Hyderabad vet were killed in a pre-dawn encounter today.
 Mohammed, 26, Jollu Shiva, Jollu Naveen, and Chintakunta Chennakeshavulu, all 20 years of age were shot dead when they tried to escape from the crime scene after snatching the weapon from the police.

 One of them tried to open fire and the police had to retaliate.
-Cyberabad Police Commissioner, V C Sajjanar confirmed that there was a cross fire and added that the four accused in the rape and murder case had been killed in the wee hours of today.
+Cyberabad Police Commissioner, V C Sajjanar confirmed that there was crossfire and added that the four accused in the rape and murder case had been killed in the wee hours of today.

 The four accused were taken to the scene where the rape and murder had taken place.
 The police had taken the accused to re-construct the crime scene at around 3.30 am.
 This is a procedure that is mandated under the provisions of the Indian Penal Code.